API Reference

 POST/api/v1/issueX-API-KEY (scope: issue)

-Sign a payload through the full ZADA pipeline and (optionally) render an A4 PDF.
+Sign a payload through the full ZADA pipeline and (optionally) render an A4 PDF. `subject` is optional and becomes the JWT `sub` claim — use it for personal credentials, omit it for bearer credentials.

 Request